achim1/muonic/README.md

 In the first tab a plot of the measured muon rates is displayed.
 A trigger rate is only shown if a coincidence condition is set.
 In the block on the right side of the tab, the average rates are displayed since the measurement start.
 Below you can find the number of counts for the individual channels.
 On the bottom right side is also the maximum rate of the measurement.
 The plot and the shown values can be reset by clicking on 'Restart'.
 The 'Stop' button can be used to temporarily hold the plot to have a better look at it.

-.. note:: You can use the displayed 'max rate' at the right bottom to check if anything with the measurement went wrong.
+*You can use the displayed 'max rate' at the right bottom to check if anything with the measurement went wrong.*

-.. note:: Currently the plot shows only the last 200 seconds.
-If you want to have a longer time range, you can use the information which is automatically stored in the 'R' file (see above).
+*Currently the plot shows only the last 200 seconds.
+If you want to have a longer time range, you can use the information which is automatically stored in the 'R' file (see above).*

 ###Muon Lifetime